wombleton/gitlaw-nz/acts/A/Auditor Regulation Act 2011.md

     *   (c) publish the direction on an Internet site maintained by or on behalf of the FMA.

-    (4) An accredited body that fails to supply an annual report in accordance with this section commits an offence and is liable on summary conviction to a fine not exceeding $50,000\.
+    (4) An accredited body that fails to supply an annual report in accordance with this section commits an offence and is liable on conviction to a fine not exceeding $50,000\.

+    Section 51(4): amended, on 1 July 2013, by [section 413][140] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 52 FMA must publish plan relating to auditor regulation and oversight